Direct Routing - definitions and RFC standards

 TCP/TLS transport considerations

-When sending a SIP request (new or in-dialogue), Microsoft SIP Proxy may open a new TCP/TLS connection or reuse an existing connection if one exists.
+When Microsoft's SIP Proxy sends a SIP request (new or in-dialogue), it may open a new TCP/TLS connection or reuse an existing connection if one exists.

-There are a maximum of two TCP/TLS connections per remote FQDN/IP, per each SIP proxy virtual machine.
+A maximum of two TCP/TLS connections are allowed per remote FQDN/IP, per each SIP proxy virtual machine.
 Before sending a SIP request, SIP proxy checks for active TCP connections with the target SBC/Trunk FQDN’s resolved IP address.
 If two connections exist, they're reused.
 If two connections don't exist, a new connection is opened.

 This logic is per SIP proxy virtual machine.